Official history

-Early official histories
+Early

 There is a tradition of history written or published under official patronage; Polydore Vergil wrote the Anglica Historia (drafted by 1513 and published in 1534), a history of England, at the request of King Henry VII; William Camden's Annales Rerum Gestarum Angliae et Hiberniae Regnate Elizabetha (1615–1627), recounts the history of the reign of Elizabeth I of England (1558–1603).
 In early-modern Europe, royal courts appointed official historians, including the Kongelig historiograf (Historiographer Royal) in the kingdom of Denmark–Norway from 1594, the Rikshistoriograf in Sweden from 1618, the Historiographer Royal in England from 1660 and the Historiographer Royal in Scotland from 1681.

 Each book in the Twenty-Four Histories records the official history of a Chinese dynasty.
 Sixteen of the histories were written between the 7th and 15th centuries.
 The first is Records of the Grand Historian, authored by Sima Qian (c.
-145–c.
-86 BCE) in the Han dynasty and the last is History of Ming (completed in the 1730s).
+145) in the Han dynasty and the last is History of Ming (completed in the 1730s).
 From the Tang dynasty (618–907) a government office for historiography compiled official histories.
 They were revised and expanded by the compilers during the dynasty and the succeeding dynasty published a final edition.

-Modern official histories
+Modern

 The modern form of official history began in the mid-nineteenth century in reports written as military guides for later officers.
 The histories were detailed descriptions of events, not easy reading for a lay audience and left judgements to the discretion of a mainly professional readership.
-After the First World War, the New Zealand government decided that after a total war, its official histories should be written for a public who had fought in the war or supported the war effort.
+After the First World War, the New Zealand government decided that after a total war, its official histories should be written for a public who had fought the war or supported the war effort.
 After the Second World War, the low academic standard of military education, especially in historical analysis, led to a view that professionally trained historians should write official histories, applying their academic training to explain why as well as describe what.
 Since many of the academics had participated in the war, they could be expected to have experience of military service and knowledge of the war to inform their writing.
 A contemporary view is that official history should incorporate the three points of view, containing the detailed description needed for works of military instruction but also to be suitable for a general readership and to show how participants tried to solve problems, drawing lessons from their successes and failures.
 None of the points of view to be served by the production of official history is immune to error, because work by a military historian might be fraudulent for personal or political reasons, distorting the record.
 Populist history can dilute the story to the point of worthlessness and civilian academics can be prone to select facts and interpretations according to ideals, ideology and preconceived ideas.